Charles Bonnet Syndrome Awareness Day 2024: Your experiences

 Our helpline can give you advice and information on CBS.
 If you feel you or your family need more tailored support, our counselling service is able to give you a call to discuss one-to-one telephone or group sessions.

-For more information, either call the Macular Society Helpline on 0300 3030 111 to complete the referral form or make a referral online.
+Call the Macular Society Helpline on 0300 3030 111 to complete the referral form or make a referral online.